rosaforrestiana/five_programs_built_from_bash_script/README.md

 Run the script after finishing writing the code in the file editor.
 Type ./file_name.sh in the terminal to run the script.

-Type help / man in the terminal to check out how to write the code in the file editor.
+Type help / man function_name to search, in the terminal to find out how to write the code in the file editor.

 questionnaire Script